jae0/bio.snowcrab/inst/markdown/snowcrab_presentation_advisory_4x.md

 #| fig-dpi: 144
 #| fig-height: 4
 #| fig.show: hold
-#| fig-cap: "Time-series of modelled instantaneous fishing mortality from Model 1, for N-ENS (left), S-ENS (middle), and 4X (right).
+#| fig-cap: "Time-series of modelled instantaneous fishing mortality from Model 1, for 4X.
 Samples of the posterior densities are presented, with the darkest line being the mean."
 # #| fig-subcap:
 # #|   - "N-ENS"
 # #|   - "S-ENS"